India transfers diplomat to U.N. in bid to defuse row with U.S.

 Bilateral trade has reached over $90 billion, and New Delhi and Washington cooperate closely in counterterrorism, while sharing a common interest in ensuring stability in Afghanistan once western forces withdraw.

-"We want to move beyond this, and I think we all recognize the importance of our long-term relationship," Psaki said.
+"We want to move beyond this, and I think we all recognise the importance of our long-term relationship," Psaki said.

 (Additional reporting by Jonathan Allen, Joseph Ax, Tabassum Zakaria and Will Dunham in Washington, Louis Charbonneau and Elizabeth Dilts in New York; Editing by Simon Cameron-Moore)